p2js/xenon/README.md

 ## Notes

 Some of this refactoring may make its way onto the main branch eventually.
-The first two techniques, however, seem like too much of a sacrifice for what ends up being a practically insignificant size reduction (the first in terms of readability, the second due to saving literally one byte and being slower).
+The first two techniques, however, seem like too much of a sacrifice for what ends up being a practically insignificant size reduction (the first in terms of legibility, the second due to saving literally one byte and being slower).